ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Noctomancer/2nd Level/Psychic Blindness.md

 - **Duration**:
 	- 3 turns.
 - **Effects**
 	- You attempt to psychically inflict a creature with blindness.
 They must make a Wisdom saving throw.
-On a failure, they are [[Blinded]] for the psycast duration.
+		- On a failure, they are [[Blinded]] for the psycast duration.
+		- On a success, nothing happens.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 15 psyfocus spent above the normal cost for this psycast, the psycast lasts an additional 2 turns.